Covariant representations for possibly singular actions on C*-algebras: Ground states and their covariant representations

 (iii) follows immediately from $\inf \Spec(\pi \circ U) = 0$ in every normal representation $\pi$ of~$\cM$, Lemmas~\ref{CP1cyclic} and ~\ref{lem:minimal}. \end{prf}

-\begin{rem} Suppose, in the context of Theorem~\ref{thm:8.7}, that $0$ is isolated in the spectrum of the positive implementing unitary group $U$.
+\begin{rem} Suppose, in the context of Theorem~\ref{thm:8.7}, that $0$ is isolated in the spectrum of the implementing unitary group $U$ with positive spectrum.
 Then the central support of $P_0$ is $\1$, hence $\cM = Z_0 \cM$.
 This is clearly an important subcase, which we will analyze in detail in Subsect.~\ref{Isolated0} below. \end{rem}